-2016 2015

-USD USD
+2017 USD 2016 USD

-Within one year 152,000 103,850
+Within one year 152,000 152,000

+Minimum lease payments under operating lease recognised as an expense during the year 232,374 246,429

 ===== ======

-Minimum lease payments under operating lease

-recognised as an expense during the year 246,429 197,970

-===== ======

-17 Financial instruments
+16 Financial instruments

-The financial assets of the Company include cash at banks, loans due from and due from related parties.
-The financial liabilities of the Company include accounts payable, bank borrowings, and loans due to and amounts due to related parties.
+The financial assets of the Company include cash at banks, loans due from related parties and due from related parties.
+The financial liabilities of the Company include accounts payable, loans due to related parties and amounts due to related parties.
 Accounting policies for financial assets and liabilities are set out in note 3.